 They have an exceptional experience in this field, and they always figure out a way through the intricacies of immigration policy and bureaucracy.

-A timely distillation of immigration strategies
+A timely distillation of immigration strategies and events

 Korean Entrepreneurs at KOTRA